fynnfeldpausch/ace/README.md

 }
 ```

-The `execute()` method returns a Boolean value indicating whether the execution was successful.
+The `execute()` method returns a boolean value indicating whether the execution was successful.

-To execute an update, you can use `executeUpdate()`, which returns a tuple containing:
+To execute an update, you can use `executeUpdate()`, which returns a 5-tuple containing:
  1. The number of nodes created.
  2. The number of relationships created.
  3. The number of properties set.